prebid/prebid.github.io/tools/line-item-manager.md

 |-k, --private-key-file |PATH |Path to json GAM credentials file. [default: gam_creds.json; required]
 |-s, --single-order||Create a single set of orders instead of orders per bidder. [default: False]
 -b, --bidder-code |TEXT |Bidder code may be used multiple times.
--t, --test-run||Execute a limited number of line_items for testing and manual review which will be auto-archived. [default: False]
+-t, --test-run||Execute a limited number of line_items for testing and manual review.
+Please ensure that you archive the orders so as not to clash with the actual production orders and line items you wish to create. [default: False]
 -n, --dry-run||Print commands that would be executed, but do not execute them. [default: False] -q, --quiet||Logging is limited to warnings and errors. [default: False] -v, --verbose||Verbose logging; use multiple times to increase verbosity. [default: False]